Himani2615/optitrends/README.md

 # Optitechs: HNG 11 Stage 2 Task

 Welcome to Optitechs, an online store focused on selling eyewear products.
-This repository contains the code for the store, which is static and includes routing, with no other implementation.
-The web app was created using Tailwind CSS, Vite, and React.
+This repository contains the code for the store, which is static and includes routing.

 # Table of Contents

-  Features
+  •Features
-  Installation
+  •Installation
-  Usage
+  •Usage
-  Contributing
+  •Contributing
-  Acknowledgements
+  •Acknowledgements

 # Features

-   Static online store web app
+   •Static online store web app
-   Routing between pages
+   •Routing between pages
-   Checkout process
+   •Checkout process
-   Cart functionality
+   •Cart functionality
-   Shop page
+   •Shop page
-   Product details page
+   •Product details page
-   Designed in collaboration with a designer
+   •Designed in collaboration with a designer
-   Built with Tailwind CSS, Vite, and React
+   •Built with Tailwind CSS, Vite, and React

 # Installation